rackerlabs/rackspace-how-to/content/dedicated-hosting/myrackspace-username-updates.md

 Over the past several months, many of our customers were notified that they would need to update their usernames by September 24, 2018 in order to meet the uniqueness requirements.
-If you haven't logged into your account recently or you forgot to update your username (if you were prompted), Rackspace has automatically updated your username to meet the new requirements.
+If your username required updating and you did not update it by September 24, 2018, Rackspace has automatically updated your username to meet the new requirements.

 ### Changes to your MyRackspace account as of September 24, 2018